hamishwillee/PX4-user_guide/en/middleware/xrce_dds.md

 ## Architecture

-The XRCE-DDS middleware consists of a client running on PX4 and an agent running on the companion computer, with bi-directional data exchange between them over a serial, UDP, TCP or custom link.
+The XRCE-DDS middleware consists of a client running on PX4 and an agent running on the companion computer, with bi-directional data exchange between them over a serial or UDP link.
 The agent acts as a proxy for the client, enabling it to publish and subscribe to topics in the global DDS data space.

 ![Architecture XRCE-DDS with ROS 2](../../assets/middleware/xrce_dds/architecture_xrce-dds_ros2.svg)